 TreesDesigner creates two UV maps for leaves.
-One has each leaf take the entire range – meaning each leaf will have exactly the same texture.
+One has all leaves stacked on the entire tile – meaning each leaf will have exactly the same texture.
 The second one has a grid of leaves side by side.
-The gris is only 3×3 which allows you to have 9 different textures and opacity maps.
+The grid contsains 9 leaves in 3×3 layout allowing you to have 9 different textures and opacity maps.
 I found this size to be a good compromise between enough variety and amount of work.
 Larger grids require too many unique textures to be created with not much visual benefits.

 texturing trunk and branches

 All branches and the trunk have normalised UVs.
 This means that the texture will not stretch on longer branches or get compressed on shorter ones.
 Painting a long texture to cover the entire length of a branch may be difficult and time consuming.
 To make texturing easier treesDesigner provides some weightmaps to allow you to blend multiple tileable textures.
 The most simple solution is to have one tileable texture for the bark and thicker parts of the tree and another one for the younger and smoother growth.
 These two textures can be then blended together using treesDesigner’s Td_thick weightmap that is mapped to the thickness of the branches.

 Fbx format seems to be the best one to take trees from LightWave to other apps like Maya.
 It carries through all UV maps and layers.
 At the moment it seems that weightmaps are not supported.
 To help with this problem TreesDesigner generates utility UV map that doesn’t look correct but corresponds to weightmap values and can be used with simple U or V gradients in the same way.